EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 to construct a new input density <i>n</i><sup>in</sup>.
 This process is repeated until <i>n</i><sup>out</sup>=<i>n</i><sup>in</sup>
 (within a specified tolerance).
 The actual mixing algorithm can be quite involved; see [this page](/docs/input/inputfile/#itermix).

+2. The gap is small and Pb is a heavy element.
+Doesn't spin-orbit coupling affect the band structure?

+Yes, it does.
+The bandgap will change significantly when spin-orbit coupling is added.

+3. The LDA is supposed to underestimate bandgaps.
+But the PbTe bandgap looks pretty good.
+Why is that?

+This turns out to be largely an accident.
+If spin orbit coupling is included, the bandgap appears to be pretty good, but in fact the levels
+L<sup>+</sup><sub>6</sub> and L<sup>-</sup><sub>6</sub> the form the valence and conduction band edges are inverted in the LDA.
+In
+QS<i>GW</i>, however, they are well described.
+See in particular Table I of [this paper](http://prb.aps.org/abstract/PRB/v81/i24/e245120).

+4. How do you know where the band edges are?

+In this case the material is quite simple with high symmetry.
+It's a good be that the band edges are on high-symmetry lines.
+But in general the position of band edges can be quite complex.
+A slightly more complicated case is Si.
+See [this tutorial](/tutorial/lmf/lmf_bandedge).

+5. Is there an easy way to calculate effective masses?

+Yes, once you know where the band edge is.
+See [this tutorial](/tutorial/lmf/lmf_bandedge).

 ### _Additional exercises_
 {::comment}
 /tutorial/lmf/lmf_pbte_tutorial/#additional-exercises